MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/AccountingMethod.md

 ---
-title: AccountingMethod in Cloud for Sustainability shared data model
+title: AccountingMethod in Microsoft for Sustainability shared data model
 description: Approach or method to quantify and report the environmental footprint of an organization's activities, encompassing greenhouse gas emissions and broader sustainability factors.
 author: cdm-publisher
 ms.service: common-data-model